pippim/pippim.github.io/about.md

 As you may have deduced by the little yellow dot in this image though, Pippim is physically located in Edmonton, Canada.
-Tonight (November 21, 2021 at 8:30pm MST), as the
-map for Edmonton shows, it is cool but not cold.
-It's only one degree below freezing.
+This afternoon (December 7, 2021 at 5:46pm MST), as the map for Edmonton shows, it is chilly at 6 degrees below freezing.
+Obviously most people in Edmonton are happy for global warming and climate change.

 <a id="when-was-pippim-created?"></a>
 ## When was Pippim created?